XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 The `.after()` handler is used to modify the response.
 It runs on the results, which are returned by the standard or custom `.on()` handler.

-There are few things that you should know about this handler:
+There are a few things you should know about this handler:

 1. Otherwise than the `.on()` handler, the `.after()` handler has two parameters - `(result, req)`.
 2. You should use `req` parameter, if you need to reflect on the inbound request